-The wireless industry has revolutionized the world and enhanced our lives in countless ways, but has simultaneously brought on a serious environmental concern.
+The wireless & electronic device industries have revolutionized the world and enhanced our lives in countless ways, but have simultaneously brought on a serious environmental concern.
 There are now more mobile devices (7.2 billion devices) than people on planet Earth.
 Mobile devices contain numerous toxic elements, including lead, mercury, cadmium, bromine, chlorine and arsenic.
 Over 750 million mobile devices are retired worldwide annually, yet only 20% are recycled in any form or fashion.
 As a result, 600 million devices are either landfilled or hoarded annually.
 At this rate, over 6 billion devices will go unrecycled over the next decade.
 It is critical that viable zero landfill recycling solutions are implemented, as the billions of retired mobile devices pose an existential threat to our planet's ecosystem.
 Our 17 year mission and focus has been the development of an economically and logistically viable recycling model to address this 6 billion device problem.
 We call this model Incentive Based Recycling.SM

 We Pioneered Incentive Based Recycling in 2002:

 Founded in 2002, GRC Wireless is the pioneer of Incentive Based RecyclingSM, a recycling system designed to maximize the financial return to our participants.
 We believe that the only solution to sustainable, long term device recycling is strong financial incentive to the recycling entity.
 In short, the greater the financial reward to the recycling entity, the greater the incentive to continue the recycling effort.
 As such, we designed all aspects of our recycling model around this singular principle.

 We have a unique three tier approach to Incentive Based RecyclingSM:

 - TOP DOLLAR FOR SMARTPHONES & TABLETS — incentivizes the recycling of newer, fully functional devices.